White Mountain Lake, Arizona

-White Mountain Lake is an unincorporated community and census-designated place in Navajo County, Arizona, United States.
-White Mountain Lake is 7.5 mi north-northeast of Show Low.
+White Mountain Lake is a private reservoir owned by the Silver Creek Irrigation District, and leased by the surrounding community for their private recreational use.
+The reservoir is located within White Mountain Lake Estates, an unincorporated community and census-designated place in Navajo County, Arizona, United States.
+Use of the reservoir is restricted to property owners within this special use district.

+The community of White Mountain Lake is 7.5 mi north-northeast of Show Low.
 White Mountain Lake has a post office with ZIP code 85912.

 Demographics

 As of the census of 2010, there were 2,205 people, 922 households, and 590 families living in the CDP.